 The British Mandate of Palestine ends and Isreal is declared an independent nation.

 The first Independence Day is celebrated in Tel Aviv with a military parade.

 A million Jewish refugees, plus 250,000 holocaust survivors, settle in Isreal.

-After several months of tension, Israel, joined by Jordan and Syria, launches an attack against Egypt, which leaves Israel in control of East Jerusalem, all of West Bank, Gaza, Golan Heights, and Sinai.
+After several months of tension, Israel launches an attack against Egypt, which leaves Israel in control of East Jerusalem, all of West Bank, Gaza, Golan Heights, and Sinai.

 Israel Independence Day FAQs

 For how many years has Israel been independent?

 The country has been independent for 74 years.